blackruffy/jroot/README.md

       * [Read data from TTree with TClonesArray](#read-data-from-ttree-with-tclonesarray)
       * [Fill structured data to TTree](#fill-structured-data-to-ttree)
       * [Read structured data from TTree](#read-structured-data-from-ttree)

-JROOT is a Java binding for the [ROOT](https://root.cern.ch).
-JROOT provides you a lot of interfaces to the ROOT objects from Java.
-Take a look at the [Javadoc](http://java-root.appspot.com/javadoc_v0.5/index.html) to see which ROOT objects are supported.

-Note that JROOT is under development.
-You need to do enough tests before using JROOT in your project.

 ## Javadoc